The American Political Science Review (APSR) is lead by a team of twelve co-editors from many institutions across North America:

 Kelly M. Kadera is Associate Professor of Political Science at the University of Iowa.
 Her award-winning research examines international conflict, gendered violence, and gender in academia.
 She won the Northcutt Award (2016) for her work mentoring junior female scholars of international relations.
 She is a former co-editor and associate editor of International Studies Review.

-Valeria Sinclair-Chapman is Associate Professor of Political Science at Purdue University.
+Valeria Sinclair-Chapman is Professor of Political Science at Purdue University.
 She is the co-author of the award-winning Countervailing Forces in African-American Political Activism, 1973-1994 (Cambridge University Press 2006) as well as many journal articles and book chapters, and she is co-lead editor of Politics, Groups, and Identities.

 Aili Mari Tripp, Wangari Maathai Professor of Political Science and Gender and Women’s Studies at the University of Wisconsin, Madison, studies African politics, including North Africa, and gender and politics.
 The author of numerous award-winning books, she has been president of the African Studies Association, vice president of APSA, and co-editor of Politics & Gender.